oktayshakirov/crypto-wiki/content/crypto-ogs/justin-sun.md

 ---
-title: Justin Sun
+title: "Justin Sun"
-image: /images/crypto-ogs/justin-sun.png
+image: "/images/crypto-ogs/justin-sun.png"
-description: Founder of TRON and a prominent blockchain entrepreneur, has made significant strides in the world of decentralized technologies and art.
+description: "Founder of TRON and a prominent blockchain entrepreneur, has made significant strides in the world of decentralized technologies and art."
 order: 15
 authors: ["Crypto Wiki"]
 social: